christofferaakre/flameshot-ocr/readme.md

 `flameshot-ocr` is an open source tool to quickly OCR and look up text.
 It will look up text in your yomichan search app, so it respects all dictionaries/frequency lists etc. that you already have installed.
-Fast, lightweight, and uses industry-leading OCR software (`tesseract`).
+Fast, lightweight, and uses [manga-ocr](https://github.com/kha-white/manga-ocr) for OCR.

 ## Installation
 ### Linux